 Davis, L. (1991).
 Allies in Healing: When the Person You Love Was Sexually Abused as a Child.
 New York, NY: Harper Perennial.

-DeMuth writes in this book of her personal abuse and journey towards healing.
+DeMuth writes in this book about her personal abuse and journey toward healing.
 Included in the book is a chapter on the effects of CSA on marriage.
 She addresses fears and the sexual struggle she has personally experienced in her marriage.

 DeMuth offers the following life principles in her writing: stop comparing the worst in you with the best in others, and how God made you is how He heals you.
 Another benefit of this book is that DeMuth’s husband, Patrick writes a response at the end of each chapter.
-This aids in providing insight to the effects of CSA from both a husband and wife’s perspective.
+This aids in providing insight into the effects of CSA from both a husband’s and wife’s perspective.

 Gil, E. (1992).
 Outgrowing the Pain Together: A Book for Spouses and Partners of Adults Abused as Children.
 New York: Dell Publishing.

 In this book, Gil offers prescriptive instruction to spouses of those who suffered from CSA.
 He does this with an emphasis on the fact that the husband should assume an assertive role in the relationship.
 Gil also addresses topics such as anger, touching, power and control, and sexuality.
 His prescriptive approach includes various techniques that can be employed while communicating: making lists, creating signals to indicate stress, and so forth.
 In contrast to many authors who write on this topic, Gil’s work assumes a higher ease of communication.